Primordial Gravitational Waves from Phase Transitions during Reheating: Gravitational Waves from Phase Transitions during Reheating

 To further study the cosmological impact of reheating, we take acoustic GWs as an example and consider in Fig.~\ref{fig:SWpeak_cosmo} the position $(f^{\rm sw}_0)$ and the amplitude of the peak of the spectra (cf. Eq.~\eqref{eq:sw_sim_amp}, with the redshift factor Eq.~\eqref{eq:R}), normalized to the case with a high reheating temperature.
 We consider a strong PT with the parameters $(\mu,\, \lambda,\, g_X) = (100~{\rm MeV},\, 0.05,\, 1.3)$, and we define

 which allows us to quantify the total effect on the GW spectra due to the PT occurring during reheating.
-We observe that for $\omega > 1/3$, the amplitude is clearly enhanced due to the redshift factor in Eq.~\eqref{eq:R}.
-Furthermore, additional enhancements occur in the same region for $\xi < 1$, due to the redshift factor, and due to the PT duration increasing in these cosmologies; cf. Eq.~\eqref{eq:betaH}.
-Note that although the PT may be longer for $\xi <1$, an overall suppression occurs due to the redshift $\omega < 1/3$.
-Figure~\ref{fig:SWpeak_cosmo} therefore demonstrates the full effect of cosmology on the PT dynamics and the GW spectrum.
+Although the additional energy density of the inflaton suppresses the overall amplitude, we observe that for $\omega > 1/3$, this suppression becomes less pronounced due to the redshift factor in Eq.~\eqref{eq:R}, and the converse for $\omega < 1/3$.
+Furthermore, for $\xi \to 0$, on account of the larger inflaton energy density, parameterized as $R_{\chi}$ in \eqref{eq:sw_sim_amp}, the GW spectrum is suppressed the most.
+Thus, in scenarios where $\xi \gsim 1/2$ and $\omega > 1/3$, the combination of the PT parameters being enhanced and the larger redshift factor results in the least suppression to the amplitude.
+We note that the peak frequency of the GW spectrum is shifted in directions orthogonal to the line $1+3\omega = 2 \xi$; specifically, blue-shifting in the direction towards the red shades in the left of Fig.~\ref{fig:SWpeak_cosmo} and red-shifting in the opposite direction, towards the blue shades.
+This can result in the spectrum generated from a PT with the same particle physics parameters, but a different cosmological scenario appearing in a different GW observatory, as discussed previously.
+Figure~\ref{fig:SWpeak_cosmo}, therefore, demonstrates the full effect of cosmology on the PT dynamics and the GW spectrum.
 To demonstrate how to disentangle these effects, we provide details in Appendix~\ref{app:details} through our benchmark points in Table~\ref{tab:benchmark}.